« more posts

 Equal temperament does not use integer ratios.
 Instead, a semitone is defined to have a frequency ratio of the twelfth root of 2.
 This way, twelve semitones will produce a perfect octave every time.
 Here's what the chord from earlier sounds like under equal temperament:

 If you give it a listen, you might say: I can still hear beating—what's the big idea?
 You're right; under equal temperament, every interval besides the octave is a little bit impure.
-And given the existence of systems like 5-limit tuning, which minimizes the number of impure intervals, equal temperament seems like a waste of time, but it has an ace up its sleeve: equal temperament sounds acceptable when playing in any key, while most tuning systems based on just intonation become severely dissonant when playing in any key besides the one they're based on.
+But this is where equal temperament shines: it sounds acceptable when playing in any key, while most tuning systems based on just intonation become severely dissonant in keys other than the one they're based on.
 This is a dealbreaker for modern music, which often makes use of modulation.
 Having to retune your piano every time you want to play in a different key is rather inconvenient!

 Coda §